-- i) THERE IS A GENUINE LOCAL NEED IDENTIFIED; - ii) THERE ARE ARRANGEMENTS IN PLACE TO ENSURE THAT THE BENEFIT OF LOW COST IS MAINTAINED FOR ALL SUBSEQUENT OCCUPANTS. - 5.15 Planning Policy Wales allows for the release of sites for affordable housing, including Gypsy and Traveller accommodation, as an exception to normal housing Policies.
-A local needs survey will be to be required to show that there is a genuine local need for this type of accommodation.
-The need for Gypsy and Traveller accommodation is defined by the Council.
-Gypsy and Traveller families will need to demonstrate a genuine local connection and genuine need to locate in the area.
-GP Policies will also apply.
-Alternatives should be explored before Green Belt and Green Wedge locations are considered.
-GP policies will apply to all proposals, and sites in the Green Belt or Green Wedges should not be considered until all other possibilities have been explored and discounted.
+- i) THERE IS A GENUINE LOCAL NEED IDENTIFIED; - ii) THERE ARE ARRANGEMENTS IN PLACE TO ENSURE THAT THE BENEFIT OF LOW COST IS MAINTAINED FOR ALL SUBSEQUENT OCCUPANTS. - 5.16 Planning Policy Wales allows for the release of sites for affordable housing, as an exception to normal housing Policies.
+A local needs survey will be required to show that there is a genuine local need for this type of accommodation.
+GP policies will apply to all proposals, and sites in the Green Belt or Green Wedges should not be considered until all other possibilities have been explored.